504 Accommodations for ADHD: A Teacher's Guide504 Accommodations for ADHD: An Evidence-Based Teacher's Guide - educational concept illustration

 The Daily Report Card: Your Highest-Impact Tool

 The Daily Report Card (DRC) has the strongest research support of any school-based ADHD intervention.
 A meta-analysis by Pyle and Fabiano (2017) found a large effect size (Hedge's g = 1.05) on systematic direct observation.
-A randomized controlled trial found students using DRCs had 50% fewer discipline referrals and 33% fewer disruptive behaviors compared to students receiving medication alone (Fabiano et al., 2023).
+A randomized controlled trial found students using DRCs had 50% fewer discipline referrals and 33% fewer challenging behaviours compared to students receiving medication alone (Fabiano et al., 2023).

 How a Daily Report Card works:

-• Identify 3 to 5 specific, observable target behaviors.
+• Identify 3 to 5 specific, observable target behaviours.
 Not "be good" but "raise hand before speaking," "begin assignment within 2 minutes of instruction," "stay in seat during independent work."

 • Set achievable criteria.
 Start with what the student can already do about 60 to 70% of the time, then gradually raise the bar.
 A student who currently raises their hand 3 out of 10 times might start with a target of 4 out of 10.

-• Rate each behavior at each transition point.
+• Rate each behaviour at each transition point.
 The teacher marks "yes" or "not yet" for each target at morning, midday, and afternoon.
 This takes about 30 seconds per rating period.

 • Provide immediate feedback.
 The student sees their card at each check-in.
-A simple "You hit 4 out of 5 targets this morning, nice work" reinforces the specific behaviors.
+A simple "You hit 4 out of 5 targets this morning, nice work" reinforces the specific behaviours.

 • Connect to home reinforcement.
 The student brings the card home.
 If they met criteria, a pre-agreed reward follows (screen time, a preferred activity, a small privilege).
 The parent does not need to add punishment for missed targets; the absence of the reward is sufficient.